14 Interior Design Trends for 2022

-People want to feel connected to nature even when they can’t get out and experience it, so many homeowners are emphasising browns, neutrals, and greens when it comes to wall colours.
-Natural fibres, reclaimed wood, flora and fauna patterns, foliage and unlacquered brass bring the outdoors in without feeling too outdoorsy!
+People want to feel connected to nature even when they can’t get out and experience it, so many homeowners are emphasizing browns, neutrals, and greens when it comes to wall colors.
+Natural fibers, reclaimed wood, flora and fauna patterns, foliage and unlacquered brass bring the outdoors in without feeling too outdoorsy!

 Interior design can be an exciting process, provided you know what look and atmosphere you’re trying to create.
-So, whether you favour a bright and classic country kitchen or a mid-century modern living room, the choice is yours.
-Interior design is an amazing way to flex those creative muscles, pairing your favourite materials, shapes, and colours to create something truly yours in 2022.
+So, whether you favor a bright and classic country kitchen or a mid-century modern living room, the choice is yours.
+Interior design is an amazing way to flex those creative muscles, pairing your favorite materials, shapes, and colors to create something truly yours in 2022.

 Greenery placed around the home is more popular than ever, but all plants require some maintenance.
 From repotting and watering to feeding and pruning, there’s a lot of effort involved in making your home the oasis you may dream of.
 At Artificial Eden, we have everything you need to style your home with realistic artificial plants this new year.